 Daniel Biaggi is an award-winning and internationally connected opera executive and producer.
 A believer in the transformational power of live performances, Daniel works closely with organizations to bring communities together through stimulating productions as well as inspiring education and engagement programs.
 He has a proven track record of impactful artistic planning and casting, successful fundraising, Board development, and community engagement initiatives.
 He is an accomplished public speaker and loves leading audiences as an event emcee.

-In 2019, Daniel founded Biaggi Arts after over 15 years in leadership positions in the opera and classical performing arts industry.
+In 2019, Daniel founded Biaggi Arts Consulting after over 15 years in leadership positions in the opera and classical performing arts industry.
 Daniel is Creative Consultant and Project Director for Drax Productions, for which he scouts investment opportunities for TV shows, feature films, and commercial theatrical productions.
-Recent projects include After/Glow produced by Helio Arts, a new TV cooking series titled Diary of a Lousy Cook.
+Recent projects include After/Glow produced by Helio Arts, and a new TV cooking series titled Diary of a Lousy Cook.
 Biaggi Arts and Kevin Newbury Productions are currently developing a TV documentary series called OPERATIC about the lives of some of the most outspoken artists of the opera world.
 Broadway credits for Drax Productions include a new Drama Desk Award-winning and Tony Award nominated adaptation of Charles Dickens’ A Christmas Carol.

 In October 2019, Daniel joined Portland Opera as Interim Artistic Director following a strategic planning process by the Portland Opera Board of Directors.
 In this role, Daniel focused on artistic planning & leadership for the next two seasons while collaborating with the company to plan and execute a search for a permanent artistic director.
 He provided leadership during the COVID pandemic, resulting in live streamed recitals, filmed productions, as well as outdoor performances which were captured for subsequent broadcast.
 With the new Artistic Director Priti Gandhi identified in June 2021, he continued to serve as Artistic Consultant to provide leadership transition continuity until September 2021.